Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "You okay?"

 "...Can’t believe I’m stuck here again."
 Julian shook his head with a frustrated snarl on his lips.
 He slumped down next to his pack and grabbed a cup full of snow and a coffee sachet.
-"I *knew* I didn’t wanna come back here for a reason…"
+"I *knew* I didn’t wanna come back here for a reason..."

 Julian was generally a laid-back kind of dude, despite his immense presence.
 He was *good* at putting people at ease and making friends; there wasn’t much that riled him up.
 Separating him from his family, though?
 That’d do it.
 The last thing they needed right now was Beef Bro Tarzan on the knife edge of raging out, in an environment only he properly knew how to survive.

 Hoeff squatted down in front of him.
 "Hey.
 Big guy. **Hey.** Look at me.
 You here?
 Good.
 Listen.
 The *worst case* is it takes a week, maybe two to get a ship out here.
 Okay?
 You’ll be home wrasslin’ with the boys pretty quick."

 "...Hope you’re right."
 Julian set his cup in the coals at the edge of the fire: the snow inside it hissed and squeaked as it started to melt.
 "What could have stopped the jumps, though?
-If something happened to Folctha…"
+If something happened to Folctha..."

 Hoeff clapped a hand down on his huge shoulder. "*Hey.* Whatever happened, you can’t change it.
 What you *can* change is here and now.
 Worrying won’t do *shit* for the people you love, except distract you.
 You know that."